-Implementation Strategy 3.2a: Provide additional opportunities beyond what the City currently provides for development of housing within the Central Business District zone in a way that also promotes business through mixed-use development.
+Implementation Strategy 3.2a: Provide additional opportunities, beyond what the City currently provides, for development of housing within the Central Business District zone in a way that also promotes business through mixed-use development.

-Implementation Steps: Work with Planning Commission to identify opportunities for development of housing within the Central Business District.
+Implementation Steps: Identify opportunities for development of housing within the Central Business District.

-Implementation Strategy 3.2b: Evaluate developing a Downtown Overlay that supports development of three-story buildings (with a maximum of 45 feet) as a permitted use, rather than a conditional use.
+Implementation Strategy 3.2b: Evaluate the need for developing a Downtown Business District Overlay that supports development of multiple-story buildings (with a maximum of 45 feet) as a permitted use, rather than a conditional use.

-Implementation Steps: Work with Planning Commission to develop an Overlay that supports development of three-story buildings as a permitted use, coordinating with Economic Strategy 2.2.
+Implementation Steps: Develop a Downtown Business District Overlay and the necessary regulations that support the development of multiple-story buildings as a permitted use, coordinating with Economic Strategy 2.2.

-Implementation Strategy 3.2c: Refine design standards for a new Downtown Business District (when it is established) based on the Old Town District Overlay, to encourage mixed use development and ensure a reasonable transition between one-story and three-story buildings.
+Implementation Strategy 3.2c: Refine design standards for a new Downtown Business District (when it is established) based on the Old Town District Overlay, to encourage mixed use development and ensure a reasonable transition between single-story and multiple-story buildings.

-Implementation Steps: Work with Planning Commission to develop design standards for the Downtown Business District to encourage reasonable transition between one-story and three-story buildings, coordinating with Economic Strategy 5.4d.
+Implementation Steps: Develop design standards for the Downtown Business District Overlay to encourage reasonable transition between single-story and multiple-story buildings, coordinating with Economic Strategy 5.4d.